 DivX video player for Mac offers some advanced options as well, such as the ability to smoothly scroll to your favorite scenes with Chapter Points, switch between soundtracks, create playlists, and play videos in up to 4K quality.
 In addition, your DivX player download comes with a video converter and a media server to cast your videos to external TV screens.

 If you buy the pro DivX video player for Mac (it costs around $20), you can get the ability to play the AC3 surround sound and stream videos directly from the cloud using either your Dropbox or Google Drive storage — all of which are great features, but the cost seems a bit steep for a Mac video player considering all the other alternatives out there.

 Note: Unfortunately, the team behind the DivX player hasn’t yet issued an update for macOS Catalina, and as the player uses 32-bit architecture, Catalina and Big Sur users won’t be able to launch it.

-Downloader: Elmedia Player for Mac
+All-rounder: Elmedia Player for Mac

 Prosumer: Movist Pro video player for Mac

 Finally, since you’ve already paid a lot of money for your gorgeous retina Mac screen, it would be a waste not to use it to its maximum potential.
 And when you want things to work at the highest level when it comes to choosing the best video player for Mac, you can’t go wrong with Movist Pro.

 Movist Pro puts all the possible control over your viewing experience right in your hands.
 It lets you choose from a few decoders, easily switch between light and dark modes, and control your subtitles (with an option to add more than one subtitle track at once).

 In terms of other interesting features, Movist Pro automatically adjusts the colors on your non-HDR monitor to match an HDR video.
 The app also supports web-browser streaming (using an extension), so you can watch online videos with all the comfort and custom settings of Movist Pro.
 Unbeatable!